-Trails provide off-street connectivity to community resources such as parks, open spaces, schools, libraries, community centers, employment centers, shopping centers, bus stops, and soft-surface trails within open spaces.
-Trails also provide commuting/transportation access to those bicyclists who do not have the skill level or comfort level for on-street riding or just prefer to ride off-street.
+Trails provide off-street connectivity to community resources such as parks, open spaces, schools, libraries, community centers, employment centers, shopping centers, bus stops and the soft surface trails within open spaces.
+Trails also provide commuting/transportation access to those bicyclists who do not have the necessary skill levels or comfort levels for on street riding or just prefer to ride off street.

-The Parks, Open Space, and Trails (POST) concept is to provide connections that link neighborhoods to the trail system so the public can access parks and open spaces and use trails to get around without reliance on automobiles.
+The Parks, Open Space, and Trails (POST) concept is to provide connections that link neighborhoods to the trail system so the public can access parks, open spaces and use trails to get around without reliance on automobiles.
 Ideally, each resident should have access to a trail within a 15-minutes' walk or bicycle ride.
 The trail system may include Federal, State, City and Private trails.
 Trails may be used for recreation and/or commuting.
 Trails with heavy commuter use shall be evaluated for expansion to separate non-commuters and commuters.